-- ♣ Prior to assigning the client to an intern, supervisors are responsible to assess whether the referral is appropriate for intern assignment and are required to discuss the case with the referring party. - Supervisors are required to inform the client and/or attorney of the planned use of an intern a minimum of 3 days prior to the evaluation. - Supervisors must be present during the clinical interview. - Interns are not able to accept Mental Competency evaluations. - Reports should include information as to who conducted portions of the assessment (clinical interview, measures, etc.).
+- Prior to assigning the client to an intern, supervisors are responsible to assess whether the referral is appropriate for intern assignment and are required to discuss the case with the referring party. - Supervisors are required to inform the client and/or attorney of the planned use of an intern a minimum of 3 days prior to the evaluation. - Supervisors must be present during the clinical interview. - Pre-license interns are not able to accept Mental Competency or School Threat Assessment evaluations. - Reports should include information as to who conducted portions of the assessment (clinical interview, measures, etc.).